rsokl/MyGrad/README.md

 array([2., 4., 6.])
 ```

-MyGrad's main goal is to make automatic differentiation accessible and easy to use for students and researchers alike!
+MyGrad's primary goal is to make automatic differentiation an accessible and easy to use across the Python/NumPy ecosystem.
 As such, it strives to behave and feel exactly like NumPy so that users need not learn yet another array-based math library.

 NumPy's ufuncs are richly supported; e.g. we can autodiff through in-place targets and boolean masks: